commit-live-students/fsdse-intro-techbasics/README.md

 ```
 chmod +x Anaconda2-4.3.1-Linux-x86_64.sh
 ```
-* Note :: How to install and run Anaconda is covered in next section.
+* How to install and run Anaconda is covered in next section.

 ## Assignments 3

 ### install Anaconda

 * Now you ready have executable Anaconda bash script downloaded in previous assignment.
-Now let's go ahead and install it
-* Now we can run the script:
+Now let's go ahead and install it.
+Now we can run the script:
 ```
 bash Anaconda2-4.3.1-Linux-x86_64.sh
 ```